avansinformatica/I1.1-Programmeren-Lesmateriaal/intellij.md

 #### Configure JDK for testing

 To test code using the TMC tests, java has to be added to the system path, so 'javac' can be found.
 If this is not in the path, you will have to add this manually.
+If you get a window with an error that 'javac' cannot be found when running the tests, you should follow these steps.
 In order to add this manually, follow the following steps (windows 10)

 - Press the windows key, and type `Edit environment variables for your account`.
 A popup should appear to edit the environment variables
   ![environment](images/intellij_environment.png)
-- In this window, in the User variables section, doubleclick the path item (or add a new one if it's not there), and a new window will pop up to edit the path variable
+- In this window, in the User variables section, doubleclick the `path` item (or add a new one if it's not there), and a new window will pop up to edit the `path` variable
   ![path](images/intellij_path.png)
 - Add the path to your java JDK's bin directory.
 This would be `C:\Program Files\Java\jdk-12.0.2\bin` for a default java installation, at the time of writing.
 Please note the version number you're using
 - Press Ok, and restart IntelliJ